FFmpeg/FFmpeg/README.md

 This choice was made because dav1d was the closest to being feature complete, while also being permissively licensed and using a modern CI and build system.
 Some changes have been ported over from FFmpeg's copy of checkasm, with permission to relicense.

 checkasm's original authors include Henrik Gramner, Loren Merritt, Fiona Glaser and others.
-This fork is maintained by Niklas Haas.
+This fork is maintained by Niklas Haas and Martin Storsjö.